DroidZeroCodes/Payroll_System/README.md

 ### Leave Management
 **View Leave**
-* To view your leave, you can navigate to the `Leave` section by clicking the `Leave button`, then you would be able to see a leave table showing your leave history with their status.
+* To view your leave, you can navigate to the `Leave` section by clicking the `Leave button`, then you will be able to see a leave table showing your leave history with their status.

 **View Leave Balance**
-* Meanwhile you would be able to see you current balance of leaves below the table.
+* Meanwhile you would be able to see your current balance of leaves below the table.
   * The system currently has these leave types:
     * Sick,
     * Vacation,